Because even I kind of hate the sound of my voice at this point.

 So these girls/women but still girls to me at times, have been that for me for a few years now.

 A non-judgment zone to make me laugh/cry/laugh again and I love them more than tacos.

 Fast forward to this crappy winter of 2015.

 They know, as do most of my family, friends and you lovely people here, how icky this winter has been for everyone but for especially me as I have been meandering through this King O’ Pain Tour 2015.

-We have talked about it here and there in text but honestly I never wanted to dwell on it too much with them not to be a martyr but to literally talk about pain brought me physical pain.
+We have talked about it here and there in a text but honestly, I never wanted to dwell on it too much with them not to be a martyr but to literally talk about pain brought me physical pain.